Advertisement

 Key Takeaways

-• Infuse via milk (mild) or butter (strong)
+• Infuse via milk (stronger) or cannabutter (milder)

 • Portion before eating